A Fisherman of the Inland Sea: Another Story or A Fisherman of the Inland Sea

 "Another Story or A Fisherman of the Inland Sea" was written by Le Guin in 1994, and is also set in the Hainish universe.
 The title is a reference to the legend of Urashima Tarō, which is described in the story.

 The plot follows a scientist from the fictional planet O who turns his back on the quiet rural life of his planet to join in the development of a faster than light technology called Churten Theory.
 To do this he leaves for another planet called Hain, a journey that will take a long time and as a result he must say goodbye to everyone and everything he has ever known.

 When he arrives there is a message waiting for him which he does not read because it is too garbled.
-Gripped with a great remorse for what he has left he pours himself into his work and manages to make a massive leap in the understanding of Churten theory, but which unintentionally transports him back to the time and place that he left his home.
+Gripped with a great remorse for what he has left, he pours himself into his work and manages to make progress in the understanding of Churten theory, but unintentionally transports himself back to the time and place that he left his home.
 There he re-establishes his life and relationships that he left behind and lives out his life in his home world.
-Many years in the future, on the day he would arrive in Hain he sends a message to himself, the garbled message he himself received so many years ago.
-That message is the story of his life and is itself the content of the story we are reading.
+Many years in the future, on the day he would arrive in Hain, he sends a message to himself: the garbled message he himself received so many years ago.
+That message is the story of his life and is itself the content of the story for the reader.